abigail830/evolve-common/README.md

-# Evolve Common Service
+# Evolve File Processor

-A common backend service for document processing, AI agents, and more, built with FastAPI.
+A backend service for document processing, AI agents, and more, built with FastAPI.
 This project serves as the core infrastructure for various AI-powered applications.

 ---